Crying in the Rain: Other cover versions

 "Crying in the Rain" has been covered by many other artists.

-In 1963, Los Hermanos Carrion recorded a Spanish version titled Entre la lluvia y mi llorar.

 In 1969, The Sweet Inspirations recorded a rendition which reached number 38 on the US R&B chart.
 It was their second Everly Brothers cover hit, having charted two years earlier with "Let It Be Me."

 In 1972, Penny DeHaven in duet with Del Reeves released a Country version on a single only (number 54 on the Billboard country chart).

+The Partridge Family performed the song on the fourth season of their weekly show in 1974, though the track never ended up on any of their albums.

 Nick Lowe and Dave Edmunds released a version of the song on their 1980 EP, Nick Lowe & Dave Edmunds Sing The Everly Brothers.

 Carole King recorded her own version on her 1983 album Speeding Time.
 It was also released as a single.

 In 1994, Art Garfunkel had a Canadian Pop and AC hit with the song.